nikogura/nikogura.com/IAM-Beyond_AWS.md

 #### Mac Magic

 Doing it on a Mac is harder.
 Why?
 Well, it turns out there are a lot of different opinions on how to do things in the open source world.
-This is hardly news, is it?
+Shocking, right?

 Turns out the authors of NetBSD and OpenBSD thought in a Linux like fashion, and thought it might be useful to have the packet filtering stuff work regardless.
 I imagine they felt like I do, and thought that if you were savvy enough to tell the packets where to go, the packets aught to go where you told them to go.
 I wish I could achieve the same with my kids.